optimass/continual_learning_papers/README.md

 [Progress & Compress: A scalable framework for continual learning](https://arxiv.org/abs/1805.06370) [[bib]](https://github.com/optimass/continual_learning_papers/blob/master/bibtex.bib#L467-L472)
 ```
-A new P&C architecture; online EWC for keeping the knowledge about the previous task, knowledge distillation for keeping the knowledge about the current task (Multi-head setting, RL)
+A new P&C architecture; online EWC for keeping the knowledge about the previous task, knowledge for keeping the knowledge about the current task (Multi-head setting, RL)
 ```

 #### 2017